Thanks to Discount Cleaning Products for sponsoring June’s posts in this series!

 I shared earlier this week that I’m in survival mode.
 It’s VBS week combined with get-ready-to-fly-across-the-country-with-three-kids week.

-So, since I don’t have any progress to report, I’ll share my Laundry Day Lesson Plan from Teaching Kids to Clean, my new e-book that’s free right now!
+So, since I don’t have any progress to report, I’ll share my Laundry Day Lesson Plan from Teaching Kids to Clean, my new e-book!

 Laundry Day Lesson Plan